 Rocky Mountain National Park: The Must-See Checklist

-Dinner, strolling and shopping in Estes Park, the gateway to RMNP, is the icing on a long day of adventuring.
+After the Must-See at RMNPDinner, strolling, and shopping in Estes Park, the gateway to RMNP, is the icing on a long day of adventuring.
+Camping is available at RMNP; however, reservations are recommended.
+Or, there is plenty of lodging in the Estes Park area, including rustic cabins.

 By Lisa Blake